ezart/merle/README.md

 Wait, localhost is not the Internet!
 How do I get my Thing on the Internet?

 Continue on to [Quick Start, Part II](README-QS2.md) to learn how put your device on the Internet.

-## Explore more

-- Getting started
-- Tutorials
-  - Hello World
-  - GPS locator
-  - Controller
-- Security
-- Networking  (Networking?
-Yes, Merle is also a network for your Things)

 ## Documentation